 Many Zurich natives are proud of their avant-garde history—and Hauser & Wirth Publishing’s keen interest in preserving the past of its new premises is just one example of that.
 Zurich is clean and neat but quietly radical.
 Zurich’s reputation may have led to such urban myths as a ban on flushing the loo after 10pm, but it was here that places like Cabaret Voltaire began, and that the architect and artist Max Bill returned to come up with his revolutionary ideas (an exhibition on Bill is also currently on show at Hauser & Wirth).
 Zurich is also the place that Le Corbusier chose for his final building, his iconic Pavilion Le Corbusier, completed in 1967.

 On the west side of the city, at Galerie Peter Kilchmann, is an exhibition provocatively titled Bind me!
 Torture me! by Monica Bonvicini.
 Kilchmann opened in the 1990s, and has been dedicated to representing Latin American artists—one of the first galleries in Europe to do so.
 Zurich’s very international community is another of the reasons its art scene is unique for a city of its size; you don’t need to persuade anyone here about the merits of other places.
 Still, since Zurich isn’t the dominant art city in Switzerland, it feels as though big name artists come here to show their more experimental work.
 At the opening of her exhibition, Bonvicini staged a singing performance of Give Me the Pleasure, inspired by the final act of Puccini’s opera Turandot, among her sculptures and paintings.
+Elsewhere in the building, there are more unusual, beguiling representations of the phallus: Carroll Dunham is present at Galerie Eva Presenhuber with his recent paintings of wrestlers, depicted with geometric genitalia, tips of penises and toes.

 Likewise, institutions seem to have an open mind when it comes to what they show and how they show it.
 Museum Rietberg asks “How do I look, what does my face tell me?”, in an extensive show tracing the trajectory of the mirror motif in art, a more engaging take on “selfie” culture that avoids cheesy references to millennial culture; at the Kunsthalle Zurich, the Norwegian artist Ida Ekblad has created a shop (selling carpets and shirts, among other things), a sculpture hall, with recent iron and bronze cast works, and on the upper floor, there’s a salon “evocative of an haute-bourgeois underwater world on LSD” as the organizers put it.
 Earlier this year, the Kunsthalle provoked local controversy when they presented Heji Shin’s portrait photographs of Kanye West.
 They certainly aren’t afraid of pushing us to reconsider what we consider art, and how we consume it.